2018 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

-When the U.S. Mint launched its inaugural coin in December 2018, featuring George Washington’s signature and the nation’s first patent, collectors received something different from typical modern dollars.
+When the U.S. Mint launched its inaugural coin on December 14, 2018 — featuring George Washington’s handwritten signature and a tribute to America’s very first patent — collectors received something genuinely different from typical modern dollars.

 The 2018 American Innovation Dollar value varies considerably depending on condition and finish.
-Circulated examples trade at face value, while a Philadelphia Position A coin in MS condition fetches $8.64, and a Denver Position B reaches $7.48.
-The most desirable version, the Reverse Proof, commands $16.00.
+Circulated examples trade at face value, while a Philadelphia Position A coin in MS (Mint State, meaning uncirculated) condition fetches around $8.64, and a Denver Position B reaches $7.48.
+The most desirable version, the Reverse Proof, commands $16.00 at the entry level — but top-grade certified specimens climb dramatically higher.

-These price differences reveal which versions serious collectors pursue and why certain finishes maintain stronger market positions than standard strikes.
+These price differences reveal which versions serious collectors pursue and exactly why certain finishes hold stronger market positions than standard strikes.

 2018 American Innovation Dollar Value By Variety